SwissDataScienceCenter/renku/docs/user/firststeps.rst

 Discussions with Kus
 """"""""""""""""""""

-Let's start by going back to the `Renku web interface <https://renkulab.io>`_.
+Let's start by going back to the Renku web interface on renkulab.io_ or whichever instance you are using for this tutorial.
 Make sure you are logged in, so you can see the list of projects you starred.

 Click on your ``tutorial-zhbikes`` project to open it and then go to the **Kus** tab (1).